chrispsk/laravel-eshop-ajax/README.md

-Jquery and Ajax used for adding products in the cart and update the cart total quantity number.... (allproducts.blade.php)
+Jquery and Ajax used for adding products in the cart + update the cart total quantity number.... (allproducts.blade.php)